• Skip to primary navigation

 Preheat the oven to 350.

-Cut your vegetables into large sections, beets are quartered, carrots whole or halved depending on size, parsnips cut into fourths.
+Cut your vegetables into large sections, beets are quartered, carrots are whole or halved depending on size, and parsnips are cut into fourths.

-Place the vegetables in a bowl and toss with olive and salt and pepper.
+Place the vegetables in a bowl and toss with olive, salt, and pepper.

 Roast the vegetables for 25 minutes.